 I don’t have the perfect solution to make your life less hectic, but I might have a reason why we’re so busy.

 For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either.
 For we hear that some among you are leading an undisciplined life, doing no work at all, but acting like busybodies.
-Now such persons we command and exhort in the Lord Jesus Christ to work in quiet fashion and eat their own bread (2 Thessalonians 3:10-12).
+Now we command and exhort such persons in the Lord Jesus Christ to work peacefully and eat their own bread.
+(2 Thessalonians 3:10-12 NASB)

 It’s good to have work to do!
 This is what gives us purpose (and food) in life.
 If you have too much time on your hands, it’s easier to give into sin (like gossiping).
 God graciously gave us work so that we wouldn’t be bored at home all day.
 He gave you work to do so that you could have food on your table and a roof over your head.
 It’s probably easy to daydream about a long day at home with nothing to do if you have six kids running around your home and an endless list of household chores to complete; but a lifestyle of relaxation would become boring fast, and you’d surely get depressed and feel purposeless.